godotengine/godot-docs/classes/class_websocketpeer.rst

 \ **Note:** To achieve a clean close, you will need to keep polling until either :ref:`WebSocketClient.connection_closed<class_WebSocketClient_signal_connection_closed>` or :ref:`WebSocketServer.client_disconnected<class_WebSocketServer_signal_client_disconnected>` is received.

-\ **Note:** The HTML5 export might not support all status codes.
+\ **Note:** The Web export might not support all status codes.
 Please refer to browser-specific documentation for more details.

 ----